madclem/mcgl/README.md

 # mcgl
-A WIP webgl framework heavily inspired by Wen's Alfrid (https://github.com/yiwenl/Alfrid).
+A simple WIP webgl framework, growing step by step depending of the needs at instant T! inspired by Wen's Alfrid (https://github.com/yiwenl/Alfrid).
-Purpose is to learn and the name isn't related to any McDonald burger